-Identify appropriate guilt
+1. Identify appropriate guilt

 It’s normal and even healthy to feel guilty about the breakup if you did something wrong, such as using your boyfriend for his money or professional contacts and then breaking up with him.
 “Real” guilt is an appropriate and healthy response for wrongdoing.
 If you weren’t your best self in your relationship, then you need to make amends.

 This doesn’t necessarily mean getting back together with your boyfriend or girlfriend, but it could mean apologizing for whatever you did wrong.
 But even if you didn’t act well or make the best choices in your relationship with your boyfriend, you still need to forgive yourself and move on.
 I know this is easier said than done.
 If you can’t forgive yourself, you might consider getting help from a counselor who can help you work through your feelings of guilt and shame.

 Do you feel guilty because your ex-boyfriend is manipulating your emotions with apologies, pleas, or promises for the future?
 Do you feel guilty because your parents or friends wish you were back together with your boyfriend?

-Remember what you did right in your relationship
+3. Remember what you did right in your relationship

 To stop feeling guilty after breaking up with someone, focus on the things you did well!
 Remind yourself of the times you were loving, attentive, generous, kind, and compassionate in your relationship.
 Even if you initiated the breakup, you didn’t ruin the relationship.
 The relationship was already ruined…you just decided to end it for good and move on.
 That is not something to feel guilty about.

 You had your reasons for breaking up with your ex-boyfriend.
 Even if your friends, family, coworkers, or ex-boyfriend don’t understand those reasons doesn’t mean the breakup less valid.
 To stop feeling guilty after breaking up with someone, you need to trust that you made the right decision.
 Listen to your gut.